-Autism is a condition characterized by challenges with verbal and nonverbal communication, social skills development, and certain repetitive behaviors.
+Autism spectrum disorder (ASD) is a condition characterized by challenges with verbal and nonverbal communication, social skills development, and certain repetitive behaviors.
 A point of note is that there is no one type but a series of autism disorders caused by different combinations including genetic and environmental aspects.
 Hence, the term, autism is a spectrum disorder with both unique strengths and differences.

 Autism is an intricate and exigent medical condition, complete with numerous and intertwined symptoms.
 Among them, bloating, gastrointestinal discomfort, and constipation or diarrhea.
 Recently, it was discovered that the gut environments of autistic children contain a high number of Clostridium histolyticum colonies.

 Clostridia species are well known in Microbiology to produce toxins, and most importantly neurotoxins.
 These toxins not only affect the gut health but also can contribute to the development of autism.

 In the human gut, there are countless species of bacteria that live there.
 This number varies in individuals and most of these gut bacteria are harmless or beneficial, albeit some cause diseases.
 However, the ratio of harmless or beneficial to disease-causing is always in perfect balance, or rather the latter is kept in check by the former.

 One critical beneficial bacteria is the Lactobacillus.
 Quite familiar to most of us, it breaks down sugar (lactose) in dairy products like milk, which makes milk digestion easy.
 Aside from that, it aids in digestion in the gut and absorption of food easier.
 As these bacteria serve their purpose, they also release waste molecules.
 Some of these waste molecules are neurotransmitters which get absorbed into the bloodstream and travel to the brain.
 Neurotransmitters influence our mood or indirectly stimulate the brain through the vagus nerve.